Trimethylthiazoline: Sources

 TMT was first isolated from cooked beef in 1977, and has been identified also in non-animal material such as wheat flour extrudates.
 It was identified in fox feces by Vernet-Maury in 1980.

 Effects

 Vernet-Maury reported that TMT is effective at inducing antipredator behavior in rats.

 TMT has been called an "innate threat stimulus" because of how it "induces a number of fear and defensive behaviors" in naive mice and rats.

-Not all research has come to the same conclusions, however; with some questioning the role of TMT in the aversive effects of fox feces.
+Not all research has come to the same conclusions, however; with some questioning the role of TMT in the aversive effects of fox feces, or reporting that TMT was only rarely present in fox feces.
 One study, for example, found that cat odor, but not TMT, elicits specific defensive behaviors in rats.

 Immunoprecipitation of RNA transcripts of murine olfactory cells have identified an enriched pool of odorant receptors activated by TMT, including five receptors (Olfr20, Olfr30, Olfr57, Olfr376, Olfr491) that localize to the dorsal portion of the olfactory epithelium which can mediate fear behaviour.